liyuanhe211/Chemical_Kinetics_Calculator/README.md

 ##
 ### Citation
-I believe Erying equation and the first/second order kinetics are old enough and well-known enough to require no citation.
-However, if you have to cite this, you can use the Zenodo DOI: `10.5281/zenodo.7214153`.
+I believe the Eyring equation and the first/second order kinetics are old and well-known enough to not require citation.
+However, if you need to cite this program, you can use the Zenodo DOI: `10.5281/zenodo.7214153`.

 E.g. Li, Y.-H. _Eyring Equation and Chemical Kinetics Calculator 1.1.1_ (DOI: 10.5281/zenodo.7214153), **2022**.